Fernando-Fernandez/ApexTriggers/README.md

 }
 ```

-This one was a depature from the pattern:  instead of loop-query-loop-update, it was a loop-async callout plus query-loop-update.
+This one was a departure from the pattern:  instead of loop-query-loop-update, it was a loop-async callout plus query-loop-update.

 ------------
 ### 6 - Trigger that sends emails related to incoming records